 By geological standards, Iceland is a young country.
 Formed by lava spilling from between two tectonic plates, it rose over the ocean only 18 million years ago.
 Most of the rocks and sand in Iceland, then, are still black and red, remnants of volcanic activity.
 These eruptions led to some impressive rock formations, spread everywhere throughout the island.
 One of the most famous formations is Reynisdrangar, or ‘Reynir’s Pillars of Rock’.

 Reynisdrangar is a series of basalt columns off the south coast of Iceland.
-They can best be seen from Reynisfjara beach, one of the most famous black sand beaches in the country.
+They can best be seen from Reynisfjara beach, one of the most famous black sand beaches in the country, and a must in every list of best things to do in Iceland.
 At their tallest, these stacks are 66 meters high.
 They did not sprout from the ocean independently but were once part of the main island.
 Through long periods of weathering, they disconnected and appear to be separate now.

-There is a mythical story about how these stacks were formed; the story concerns two trolls and a three-masted ship.
+There is an Icelandic myth about how these stacks were formed; the story concerns two trolls and a three-masted ship.
 It is said that the trolls tried to drag the ship to shore at night.
 They were not quick enough, and when the sun rose at dawn it turned them to stone.
 A second story says that two trolls murdered a woman, and her husband took revenge.
 He tricked them into coming out at night and ensured they remained outside long enough to turn to stone.

 Reynisfjara beach, where the columns can be seen from, is near to the village of Vík.
 This is 187km (116 miles) from Reykjavík, counter-clockwise along the ring road (Route 1).
 So, you’re looking at about a 2 ½ hour journey each way to reach this spot.
 Reynisdrangar isn’t the only thing to see there, however.
 This area is famous for several reasons.